lsiddiquee/databricks-observability/distributed-tracing/README.md

   When prompted, answer `yes` to deploy the solution.

 In case transient deployment errors are reported, run the `terraform apply` command again.

+> There might be timeout during the `null_resource.deploy_app` resource creation.
+Please re-run ```terraform apply``` and it should be fine.
+You can also run the application locally.
+The `.env` file is patched with all the necessary values during terraform resource creation.

 ### Deployed resources